Marketing Demystified: The Only 11 Principles You'll Ever Need To Build A Profitable Online Business

 This quote from Robert Kiyosaki sums it up...

 Are you wondering how this looks in real life?
-Here's some practical examples...
+Here are some practical examples...

 Need email subscribers?
 Create an irresistible email lead magnet that instantly solves a REAL problem your audience has.